Educational Studies Dual Major

 • demonstrate cultural self-awareness and cultural sensitivity in analysis, synthesis, visioning, design and intervention related to studies in education.

-• demonstrate an understanding of the role of public health related to education at various scales.
+• demonstrate an understanding of the connection between public health and education.

 GOAL TWO: Our students engage diverse histories of education in the context of civic engagement, activism, and commitment to equity and justice for Social Good.
 Specifically, students will: